Fort Frances: History

+From the latter part of the 17th century, the outlet of Rainy Lake was an important site for the North American fur trade, because it provided a vital link from Lake Superior to the west.
+In 1688, the first French post was established there.

 Fort Frances was the first European settlement west of Lake Superior and was established by French Canadian Pierre Gaultier de Varennes, sieur de La Vérendrye, first commander of the western district.
 In 1731, he built Fort Saint Pierre near that spot as support for the fur trade with native peoples.
 In 1732, his expedition built Fort Saint Charles on Magnuson's Island on the west side of Lake of the Woods.
 After some time, Fort Saint Pierre fell out of use.

-In 1817, following the War of 1812 and the redefinition of borders between Canada and the United States, the Hudson's Bay Company (HBC) built a fort here.
-In 1830 HBC Chief Factor John Dugald Cameron named the fur trading post after Frances Ramsay Simpson, the 18-year-old daughter of a London merchant, who had married earlier that year in London, George Simpson, Governor of the Hudson's Bay Company, who would visit the fort many times.
+In 1818, following the War of 1812 and the redefinition of borders between Canada and the United States, the Hudson's Bay Company (HBC) built a fort here, originally called Lac la Pluie House.
+In 1822, the post became the headquarters for the Lac la Pluie District, created that same year, and attracted a growing population of European settlers.
+In 1830, HBC Chief Factor John Dugald Cameron renamed the fur trading post after Frances Ramsay Simpson, the 18-year-old daughter of a London merchant, who had married earlier that year in London, George Simpson, Governor of the Hudson's Bay Company, who would visit the fort many times.
 In 1841 she became Lady Simpson after George Simpson was knighted, and she died in 1853 at Lachine, Quebec.

+In 1857 to 1858, the Dawson Trail was surveyed, connecting Fort Frances to Fort William to the east and the Red River Colony to the west, and making the town a supply depot for travelers.
+In the mid-1880s, the railroad to Kenora was completed.